 Be sure to consult your owner's manual for specific instructions on how to do this.

 Use a dehumidifier

-Dehumidifiers work by removing moisture from the air, and this can help to prevent mold and mildew from taking hold.
+Mold and mildew need moist conditions to grow, so by keeping the air dry and circulating, you can help to discourage their growth.
+Dehumidifiers work by removing moisture from the air, which can help prevent mold and mildew from taking hold.
 In addition, it is important to ensure that the space is well-ventilated.
-Mold and mildew need moist conditions in order to grow, so by keeping the air dry and circulating, you can help to discourage their growth.

 Remove the battery